The 2026 Seoul International Conference on Linguistics

 In such a rapidly evolving intellectual landscape, theoretical linguistics assumes renewed importance.
 Sustained inquiry into the underlying architecture of the human language faculty—its formal properties, constraints, and explanatory principles—is indispensable for understanding both the limits and implications of AI-driven approaches to language.

-SICOL-2026 aims to provide a forum for rigorous investigation of the essential properties of human language, encouraging contributions
+SICOL-2026 aims to provide a forum for rigorous investigation of the essential properties of human language, encouraging contributions that engage foundational questions of linguistic theory, formal modeling, and empirical methodology in dialogue with contemporary developments in AI.

 Invited Speakers